isabella232/pmp-support-site/docs/developers/020_authentication.md

 See `urn:collectiondoc:form:removecredentials` in [the home doc](https://api.pmp.io).

-* Uses the "publish" endpoint
+* Use the "publish" endpoint
 * Include the `client_id` in the URL

 ```shell